Share this:

 Heart & Soul

-FotoFocus Cincinnati awarded ArtWorks with a grant to create a photo-based project this summer after the cancelation of the biennial.
+FotoFocus Cincinnati awarded ArtWorks with a grant to create a photo-based project this summer after the cancellation of the biennial.
 ArtWorks called upon photographer Nikita Gross to lead a team of eight Youth Apprentices to create the inspiring photo installation, Heart and Soul.
 Heart and Soul is a series of wheat-pasted mini-murals featuring Black women from Cincinnati amplifying their stories, voices, and faces.

 • Public Art and History Tours